 Discover Ginza | Main landmarks and attractions

-Ginza Place: The facade of this stunning building was created with 5,315 aluminium panels inspired bu the lattice design of Japanese basket weaving.
-The first two floors of the building is Nissan’s flagship showroom, Nissan Crossing.
+Ginza Place: The facade of this stunning building was created with 5,315 aluminum panels inspired by the lattice design of Japanese basket weaving.
+The first two floors of the building are Nissan’s flagship showroom, Nissan Crossing.
 In addition to showcasing cars, it also features a 360-degree VR simulator that lets users test drive a GT-R supercar.

 Canon Gallery Ginza: The art space houses an impressive collection of photographs and other visual works from both novice and professional photographers.
 It is one of seven similar spaces from around the country, all of which are funded by camera manufacturer Canon.

 Ginza Graphic Gallery: This extensive art gallery exhibits rows of design pieces by renowned designers and illustrators.
 Ginza Graphic Gallery is conveniently located within a 5-minute walking distance of Ginza Station.
 Admission is free.

 Kabukiza Theater: Enjoy a performance of traditional Japanese theatrical art, Kabuki, here at the Kabukiza Theater.
 The theatre can be accessed from Higashi-Ginza Station on the Asakusa Line.

 Tokyo Gallery: First opened in 1950, this contemporary art gallery has hosted the works of dozens of internationally renowned Japanese artists.
 Tokyo Gallery has recently started to showcase artworks and experimental pieces by lesser-known Chinese and Western artists.
 Tokyo Gallery is located within a 5-minute walk of Ginza Station.